reynico/blog.nico.ninja/_posts/2022-05-15-hiding-your-footprints.markdown

 Nowadays the cancel culture is on fire, it's just a matter of time for someone to bring up that old, politically incorrect tweet you made 10 years ago to be completely canceled.

 Let's dive into a journey to remove our digital footprint from the Internet, but don't get me wrong!
-I'm super confident that everything posted on the Internet lives forever, but let's give it a try, at least, for hide some of our history back there (-:
+I'm super confident that everything posted on the Internet lives forever, but let's give it a try, at least, to hide some of our history back there (-:

 - [Reconnaissance](#reconnaissance)
   - [Email addresses](#email-addresses)